chtheolo/Replicas_ReqCount/README.md

 <a name="arch"></a>
 * ## Architecture
-There are a variety of different architecture solutions to apply developing this service.
+There is a variety of different architecture solutions to apply developing this service.
 In this chapter I will analyze some of the options reffering to their props and cons and also analyze the choosen architecture and tools.

 ### Instances
 Every replica of our service is a different instance of the same service.
-One architecture sollution was to built our sollution with a microservice architecture meaning that every intance would have its own database in order to save its data.
+One architecture solution is to built our service with a microservice architecture.
+This means that every intance would have its own database in order to save its data.
 Although, for the project purposes, we do not need to save any data expect from the atomic counter for the served requests.

 This counter inform us the number of the requests that have been served by a specific instance while it was alive.
 For any reasons, this instance may be killed or stoped, so our load balancer, in this case Docker Swarm, is responsible to generate a totally new instance.
-This means, that we have an absolutely new instance-replica of that service, which now it will count its own number of served requests.
-So, I decide that we do not need a database for each instance, but we only want to keep this counter into the instance memory, as it is depicting the server request number of that and only that instance.
+This means, that we have an absolutely new instance-replica of that service that has not served any request yet and it will count its own number of served requests.
+So, I decide that we do not need a database for each instance, but we only want to keep this counter into the instance memory, as it is depicting the number of served request of that instance.

 The two different architectures are being presented in the following figures: